tscanlin/screendiff/README.md

 # picdiff

 Picdiff is an image diffing tool, useful for screenshot diffing.
-It is very flexible, simple, and unopinionated.
-I tried to keep it simple so dependencies are at a minimum.
-HTML is rendered with strings and the main dependency is [node-resemble-js](#).
+Screenshot diffing is valuable because it can be done quite easily and it provides a lot of coverage.
+This tool does not take screenshots, it simply compares them, but it provides utilities to make it easy to use with ...
+It uses [node-resemble-js](#) to compare images.

 Features: